-While most significant factors, such as weather conditions, climate change, and economic inflation, are out of the control of homeowners, policyholders must still consider steps they can take to mitigate rising premiums and find any potential savings that may be available.
+Many significant trends and patterns impacting the homeowners insurance market may be beyond the control of the average policyholder; however, policyholders can still take steps to mitigate rising premiums.
 Retaining adequate insurance protection is vital for financial security, even during difficult times.

 1. Weatherproof your home